skoren/QuiverGrid/README.md

 To run the pipeline you need to:

-1. You must have a working SMRT Analysis Software installation and have it configured so the SEYMOUR_HOME environment variable points to the installation.
+1. You must have a working SMRT Analysis Software installation and have it configured so the SEYMOUR_HOME environment variable points to the installation and the pipeline binaries are in your path.

 2. Import your assembled fasta file into smrtportal as a reference (say named human_asm)